 Testing a home-visiting programme focused on literacy, delivered by nursery teachers

-As part of the Home Learning Environment Round, the EEF has partnered with the Department for Education and Leeds-based education charity SHINE to test projects that support parents to help improve their children’s learning and development before they start school.
+This project was funded as part of the Home Learning Environment Round, where EEF partnered with the Department for Education and Leeds-based education charity SHINE to test projects that support parents to help improve their children’s learning and development before they start school.